When you view yourself in the mirror what do you see; a beautiful butterfly or an ugly caterpillar?

 My first marriage was to a hurting “Christian” man, who would be abusive because of the offenses in his heart.
 As a result, I became depressed, even more insecure, angry, and controlling.
 I realized I needed to change for the sake of my children, students, and friendships.
 So, I went to several psychologists; read many self-help books; and attended several bible-study groups, but did not experience any change in my life.
 These activities only exposed the depravity of my heart.
 And since my repressed painful memories weren’t transformed, I continued to act out of my wounded heart.
 I ended up having to separate from and then divorce my first husband.
 Because I trusted in God, I saw many miracles as He helped me go through the divorce and custody battle.
 This story is in the post called: Trust God to Keep His Promises.

 I encourage you to keep a journal of your thoughts, words, and reactions for several months.
-In a separate journal record as much as you know about your family as far back as you can remember.
+In a separate journal, record as much as you know about your family as far back as you can remember.
 Ask your parents and grandparents to tell you what they know.
 Write about relationship dynamics and any dysfunctional patterns.
 Record any major events that shaped their lives and yours, such as a death, divorce, addiction, mental illness, disability, or a major change that was upsetting.
 Every detail will give you a clue about how your family dynamics were shaped and any dysfunctions that were passed down.
-By journaling, you will better understand your parents, and their unresolved negative issues that may be affecting them, which is also affecting you.
+By journaling, you will better understand your parents and their unresolved negative issues that may be affecting them, which is also affecting you.

 Next, write as much as you can remember about your life, even the beginning of your life, which your mother could tell you.
 Record the relationship dynamics between you and your parents, siblings, and extended family.
 Some memories will be painful, and they need to be healed for you to be healed, which is the purpose of exposing them.
-Like cancer treatments or heart surgery, they are painful but necessary for healing and experiencing life.
+Like cancer treatments or heart surgery, they are painful but necessary for healing and life.
 Reading my short book on my website will help you heal these memories.
 To learn more about memories, read HOW MEMORIES INFLUENCE OUR THINKING, EMOTIONS, AND BEHAVIOR.

 For each negative issue, I asked God to: